 Babbel GmbH, based in Berlin, Germany, operates this e-learning platform.
 It also has an office in NY, USA.

-The app claims to have been downloaded and subscribed over 10 million times by learners worldwide since January 2008.
+The app has been downloaded and subscribed to over 10 million times by learners worldwide since January 2008.

 As expected, it is available on iOS, Android, and the Web.
 You only need to download the app.
-Then, log in to the site, create an account, try, pay, and start.
+Then log in to the site, create an account, try it out, pay, and start.

 Babbel offers lessons in 14 languages with custom, mixed, and ever-growing content.
 Rather than just approaching community members, Babbel has in-house linguists to ensure the quality of content and pedagogy.